Workflow Metrics

 Schema for validation executions

-Example request for submitting individual run executions and validation executions
+Example request for submitting individual workflow executions, task executions and validation executions

 curl -X 'POST' \